angelajiang/pytorch-cifar/README.md

 # Train CIFAR10 with PyTorch

-This is the repository for Selective-Backprop (SB), undersubmission to ICML 2019.
+This is the repository for Selective-Backprop (SB), undersubmission to NeurIPS 2019.

 Scripts to run SB are found in `scripts/` dir.